›› Maximum power with minimal maintenance

 In order to extend the lifespan of the controller itself, the REOTRON MDW 700 WK is available with water cooling.
 In using a liquid coolant in place of air cooling fans, the device is more compact and reduces the risk of corrosive or harmful particles entering the housing and damaging internal components.

 “There has historically been a sense of apprehension towards using water-cooled electrical power controllers,” explained Steve Hughes, managing director of REO UK.
 “However, these coolants offer a range of advantages over traditional air-cooling designs, both in terms of device longevity and convenience.
-Not only does the more compact design make the controller suitable for a wider variety of applications, the water-cooling eliminates the need for frequent maintenance of fan filters.
+Not only does the more compact design make the controller suitable for a wider variety of applications, but the water-cooling also eliminates the need for frequent maintenance of fan filters.

 “Without the need for vents on the enclosure itself, there is a greatly reduced risk of debris and dust from production lines infiltrating the unit.
 This is especially important for sites that work with corrosive elements as these can cause serious damage.
 For example, electroplating plants often create copper sulphate particulates as a by-product of operation.
 With an air-cooled controller, these corrosive particulates can be drawn into the vent and damage the device, a risk we've eliminated by using liquid cooling.”